Influence-peddling scandal: How Suga ended up in the hot seat again

 OSAKA – Prime Minister Yoshihide Suga faces a widening scandal over revelations that his eldest son — Seigo, an executive at a company involved in satellite broadcasting — had wined and dined bureaucrats at the communications ministry.
-So far, the ministry has discovered that 13 officials were wined and dined 39 times, including 21 times when Seigo Suga was present.
+So far, the ministry has discovered that 13 officials were wined and dined 39 times by representatives of the broadcasting company, including 21 times when Seigo Suga was present.

 On Monday, a ministry investigation revealed that in addition to four previously named senior bureaucrats, another eight — including the Cabinet’s current public relations secretary — accepted hospitality from Seigo Suga.
 These revelations have again raised questions about influence peddling at the highest levels of government and are becoming a major political problem for the prime minister, even though he insists he had no knowledge of his son’s activities.